gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 See [current limitations](README.md#current-limitations) for more information.

-## Promoting a secondary node
+## Promoting a secondary geo replica

 > **Warning:** Disaster Recovery does not yet support systems with multiple
-> secondary nodes (3-node systems or greater).
+> secondary geo replicas (e.g. one primary and two or more secondaries).

-We don't provide yet an automated way to promote a node and do fail-over, but you can do it manually if you have `root` access to the machine.
+We don't currently provide an automated way to promote a geo replica and do a fail-over, but you can do it manually if you have `root` access to the machine.

-This process promotes a secondary node to a primary node by the shortest path.
+This process promotes a secondary geo replica to a primary in the least steps.
 It does not enable GitLab Geo on the newly promoted primary.

-1. Take down your **primary** node.

-    SSH into your primary node and stop GitLab.
+1. SSH into your **primary** and stop disable GitLab.

     ```
     sudo gitlab-ctl stop

     ```

-    If you do not have SSH access to your primary node take the machine offline.
-Depending on the nature of your primary node this may mean physically disconnecting the machine, stopping a virtual server, reconfiguring load balancers, or changing DNS records (see next step).
+    If you do not have SSH access to your primary take the machine offline.
+    Depending on the nature of your primary this may mean physically disconnecting the machine, stopping a virtual server, reconfiguring load balancers, or changing DNS records (see next step).

     Preventing the original primary from coming online during this process is necessary to ensure data isn't added to the original primary that will not be replicated to the newly promoted primary.

-1. SSH in to your **secondary** node and login as root:
+1. SSH in to your **secondary** and login as root:

     ```
     sudo -i